pitrov/docs.erisindustries.com/tutorials/servicesmaking.md

 # Share Your Service

 First things first, you'll need a Docker Hub to push to.
-So make sure you have a [Docker Hub](https://hub.docker.com/) account, [quay.io](quay.io) (which we use at eris and have been very satisfied with), or an account with a corporate Docker Registry.
+So make sure you have a [Docker Hub](https://hub.docker.com/) account, [quay.io](quay.io) (which we use at eris and have been very satisfied with),or an account with a corporate Docker Registry.

 We will assume for the purposes of this tutorial that `idi` was able to register the `idi` user name on Docker Hub.
 You should substitute `idi/` for your username (+ a `/` :-) ).
 Let's get that docker image ready to be published to the world and then lets publish it.